 Call for moving image and performance work

-Visions in the Nunnery is returning for its 11th edition to the Nunnery Gallery
+Visions in the Nunnery is returning for its 11th edition in 2018, with two lead artists now announced *Tina Keane* and *Bedwyr Williams*

 Established in 1999, Visions has exhibited many talented artists at various stages of their career, including Oreet Ashery, Lucy Beech & Edward Thomasson, Tacita Dean, Uriel Orlow and Heather Phillipson.
 Now a biennial fixture in the Nunnery programme, in 2016 Visions celebrated its tenth edition with artists including Marina Abramović, Ori Gersht, Dryden Goodwin, Susan Hiller, Mikhail Karikis and Richard Layzell.

-Visions 2018 will be no exception to its history and launches the 2018 Open Call with the announcement of its first lead artist, Bedwyr Williams.
+Visions 2018 will be no exception to its history and celebrates the 2018 Open Call with the announcement of two lead artists, Tina Keane and Bedwyr Williams.
 Williams, who previously represented Wales in the Venice Biennale, is known for his astutely comedic multi-media work that draws on the banal quirks of everyday life and will be sure to set the tone for an inventive programme.
-Watch this space for the announcement of the remaining two lead artists.
+A pioneer of digital creativity, Keane states that art “is about defining many different forms of reality”.
+Her work has constantly pushed the boundaries of digital media, from using filming techniques to explore a feminist perspective to the early introduction of the internet in installations.
+Watch this space for the announcement of the third remaining lead artist.

 Submit now to be part of the 2018 programme